Amutha37/fullstackopen/part6/redux-anecdotes/README.md

 $\color{lightblue}{Step\ 6}$

-- Modify the notification display message using Redux Thunk library.
+- Modify the notification for handling of 2 actions message and setTimeOut.

 </details>